Generated regional New Jersey river scene for Ramapo River planning; not an exact location photo

 If the Ramapo is too warm, too dirty, or too crowded, compare Flat Brook for a cooler remote option or the Musconetcong and Pequest for stronger trout-specific structure.

-New Jersey trout regulations and local county rules both matter on the Ramapo.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+New Jersey trout rules and local county rules both matter on the Ramapo.
 Check current rules and access requirements before fishing.

 Ramapo Valley County Reservation